tendermint/spec/spec/consensus/light-client/detection.md

 there's a fork (on the main chain OR phantom fork targeting this light client).

-The light client will then need to validate the header it got from a witness (`H1`) and verify it's signed by at least one trusted validator.
-If either of these fails, it should disconnect from the offending witness.
+The light client will then need to validate the header it got from a witness (`H1`) and verify the signers account for +1/3 of the voting power.

-1. Equivocation

-  If some validator double signed, the light client should form & submit a `DuplicateVoteEvidence`.

-  After doing so, the light client must stop its operation.
-The operator will be forced to reset the light client (resetting does not imply deleting the data here) with a new trusted header.

-2. Phantom validators

-  If there's a vote from a validator outside of the validator set for that height, the light client should reject the header it came from.
-If it came from primary, it should select a new primary from the list of witnesses and try to continue.
-If it came from a witness, it should simply disconnect.

-3. Other attacks (Flip-flopping Amnesia & Back to the past, Lunatic)
+- if verification fails, this is a faulty full node (2.1).
+- if verification succeeds, we have a successful +1/3 attack (2.2).

+## 2. Error modes

+1. Faulty full node: mark them as bad and stop talking to them, but otherwise continue.
+2. Successful +1/3 attack: submit evidence and halt, wait for human intervention.

+### 2.1 Faulty full node

+A faulty full node might send the light client a conflicting header (`H2`) that does not fully verify but does contain say a double sign from a validator.
+Technically there is a faulty validator in here, but they would just go unpunished (NOTE: subject to a change).

+### 2.2 Successful +1/3 attack

+If a conflicting header (`H2`) is signed by +1/3 of the voting power, it means there's at least one correct validator on both branches (`H1` and `H2`).

 Since there is no way for the light client to detect who's lying to it (which full node - primary or one of the witnesses), it must form an evidence and submit it to all connected full nodes (witnesses and primary).
-The evidence will typically contain a set of diverged headers (including commits for each of them).
+The evidence will typically contain a set of diverged headers (including the commits).

 After doing so, the light client must stop its operation.
 The operator will be forced to reset the light client (resetting does not imply deleting the data here) with a new trusted header.